muggy8/improbable/have-and-havenot/FzeXuZCU.md

 I felt like I've failed her, not only her but also Ethan and the future of the school and the Mastery League and the northern mountain elven tribe...

-I shoudn't have slowed down, I should have kept running, maybe I could have made it in time to save her.
+I shouldn't have slowed down, I should have kept running, maybe I could have made it in time to save her.

 Maybe I could have saved Phanna too if I had realized sooner.